tomasc/elasticsearch-model-mongoid_extensions/README.md

 end
 ```

 The `MyDoc` class will use index with name `my_docs`, the `MyDoc1` subclass will use `my_doc_1s`.
-If you wish to customize the index name (prepend your application name, append Rails environment name etc.) see the configuration below.
+If you wish to customize the index name (prepend application name, append Rails environment name etc.) see the configuration below.

 ### Index creation & refresh